Swift & Node.js Quickstart

 Note

-You can also add the optional baseUrl parameter if you're utilizing a CNAME within your Descope project (ex: https://auth.company.com).
+Please include the baseUrl parameter in your Descope.setup() only if you're utilizing a custom domain within your Descope project (ex: https://auth.company.com).

 import UIKit